camptocamp/odoo-cloud-platform/README.md

 automatically done by the `install` methods of the `cloud_platform` module).
  * `ir.config_parameter` `ir_attachment.location`: `s3`

+Structure of bucket name is checked against environment.
+It is possible to by-pass this behavior by using the following environment variable:
+`AWS_BUCKETNAME_UNSTRUCTURED`.

 ### Attachments in the Object Storage Swift